-The pancreas is a large gland near your stomach and small intestine.
+The pancreas is a gland near your stomach and small intestine.
 It releases enzymes through ducts into your small intestine to help you digest food.

 It also releases hormones including insulin into your blood vessels to help your body control how it transforms food into energy.

 Pancreatic cancer is the tenth most common cancer in men and the ninth most common in women in Australia.
 More than 3,000 people in Australia develop pancreatic cancer each year.
 Most of these people are over the age of 50.

 What are the chances of surviving pancreatic cancer?

 More than 8 in 10 pancreatic cancers have spread from the pancreas to other body organs when they are first diagnosed.
 Pancreatic cancer usually spreads rapidly.
 In most cases it’s impossible to remove the cancer with surgery.
 The survival rates for people diagnosed with pancreatic cancer are low.